 From inspired backdrops to gourmet menus-to-go, from the more practical aspects of avoiding crowds and saving money to the more fanciful pursuit of romantic lunches al fresco, there are so many reasons why picnicking in Yosemite Mariposa County makes perfect sense.
 Here is our guide to a basket well-stocked and a blanket well-placed.

 Before the charcuterie is sliced, a brief word on why picnicking in Yosemite Mariposa County is worth its weight in truffle cheese.
 In a word: freedom.
 As a picnicker you have the freedom to find a stunning setting that suits your mood; one that is quiet and tucked away, not to mention the gastronomic self-governance to put together your own menu at a cost that could certainly be less than going out to eat.
-The kids want to use their outdoor voices and run wild?
+Talk about amazing things to do in Yosemite with kids – do the little ones want to use their outdoor voices and run wild?
 Plenty of room to roam.
 You and your partner want to whisper sweet somethings in private?
 The forest peacefully abides.
 The grandparents need somewhere flat, close to the trailhead parking lot?
 Got that, too.
 It’s all about choices here in Yosemite Mariposa County, where picnicking comes with a cheerful calm side of good karma amid the natural beauty of the Sierra.

 The beauty of picnicking in Yosemite Mariposa is that blankets are welcome just about anywhere.
 From roadside pullouts (safely clear of traffic, please!) to short jaunts from the trail where perhaps no one has ever dined before to designated picnic areas (if you prefer somewhere a little more established), all you have to do is let inspiration be your guide.